This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 Considering these differences between optimists and pessimists, isn’t it much more beneficial to look on the bright side of life rather than on the dark side?

 “A pessimistic attitude may seem so deeply rooted as to be permanent.
 I have found, however, that pessimism is escapable.
-Pessimists can in fact learn to be optimists.” – Martin Seligman
+Pessimists can … learn to be optimists.” – Martin Seligman

-“Pessimists can in fact learn to be optimists.” – Martin Seligman
+“Pessimists can … learn to be optimists.” – Martin Seligman

-That statement can easily be considered the theme of the entire book, and Seligman goes about proving it every chance he gets.
+That statement can easily be considered the book’s theme, and Seligman proves it every chance he gets.

 What Is Learned Optimism About?

-Simply put, with learned optimism, you’re learning a new alphabet as you learn to be an optimist.
-Or at least you’re learning the first five letters of an alphabet.
-A,B,C,D,E. And they all stand for something.
+With learned optimism, you’re learning five letters of a new alphabet as you learn to be an optimist.
+Each letter stands for something.

 - A is for Adversity.